Blequi/queue/README.md

 ## Code Coverage

 Since *queue* is a tiny library, one primary goal is the achievement of high code coverage running unit tests.
-Currently, *queue* version 0.0.1-0 achieves 100% code coverage.

 In order to run the code coverage on tests, you need ```busted``` library and also the following development dependencies: